con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > stobs [3v] po che la thabs che ba/ /
 > smon lam ye shes rgya mtsho ste/ /

-Fixed in *samādhi* with great concentration,
+*Samādhi*-resting through great meditation,
-Bearing the body formed from great wisdom,
+Endowed with bodies flowing with great wisdom,
-Most great in strength, with skilfully great means,
+Most great in strength, most great in skilful means,
 A brimming ocean filled with vows and knowledge, (37)

 * For the third quarter of 37, we again interpret the text slightly differently from VV.
 Given the start of the passage, it seems more consistent to say that Mañjuśrī *has* great strength etc. rather than that he *is* great strength etc..